 First-year participants of the Oneida Indian Nation’s First Tee program were recently rewarded with custom-fit golf clubs.
-Nation Representative and Oneida Nation Enterprises CEO Ray Halbritter, Turning Stone’s Director of Golf Operations Miles Blundell, and several representatives of The First Tee of Syracuse, including Executive Director Peter Webber, presented 14 kids with brand new clubs at the Oneida Indian Nation Rec Center.
+Oneida Indian Nation Representative and Turning Stone Enterprises CEO Ray Halbritter, Turning Stone’s Director of Golf Operations Miles Blundell, and several representatives of The First Tee of Syracuse, including Executive Director Peter Webber, presented 14 kids with brand new clubs at the Oneida Indian Nation Rec Center.

 The Nation’s First Tee program completed its fourth season this summer and continues to grow in popularity among the Nation’s youth.